hasinhayder/hydra/README.md

 }
 ```

-For any unsuccsesful attempt with invalid token, you will receive a 401 error response.
+For any unsuccessful attempt with an invalid token, you will receive a 401 error response.

 ```json
 {